Common Questions (FAQ)

 12. Can I go to any of the gyms just to boulder?

-Yes!
-All Vertical World locations have designated bouldering areas, but you are welcome to traverse and boulder in all areas of the gyms, so all mixed climbing walls have a clearly posted bouldering height limit.
+All locations have designated bouldering areas.
+You are also welcome to traverse and boulder in all areas of the gyms.
+All mixed climbing walls have a clearly posted bouldering height limit.